bgrsquared/d3-react-squared/README.md

 # Version Updates:
+0.2.5:
+- Add wrapper functionality (so far undocumented on dr2 page).
+Core idea:
+Use the Chart Component to wrap a component that is passed to it to enable access to chart-related redux functionality.
+(listen to events or even init events).

 0.2.4:
 - We replaced Reflux and are using redux now.
 We implemented it so that you shouldn't notice a thing (breaking changes might occur later, as we have added possible functionality)